snowrx/python_tcp_transparent_proxy/README.md

 SO_ORIGINAL_DST

-it can work on i7-3770K at 1Gbps
+I confirmed 1Gbps on i7-3770K